jscaldwell55/tasking-assistant-extension/README.md

 III.
 USAGE

-Install the extension following the setup steps above Get the configuration Google Doc URL from your CL Click the extension icon and go to "Load from URL" tab Paste the Google Doc URL and click "Load Configuration" The configuration is now saved and ready to use
+Users install the extension following the setup steps above Get the configuration Google Doc URL from your CL Click the extension icon and go to "Load from URL" tab Paste the Google Doc URL and click "Load Configuration" The configuration is now saved and ready to use

-Workflow
+Workflow:

 Open the source tab (e.g., Outlier, Feather)
 Complete your task on the platform